alnicolex/alnicolex/README.md

 📊 Data Analysis Specialist | Software Engineer | QA Automation
 📍 Calgary, AB, Canada

----

 ## 💡 About Me

-I am a **Data Analysis and Software Engineering professional** with over 10 years of experience working with data-driven systems, software development, and quality assurance.
+I am a versatile **Data Analysis and Software Engineering professional** with over 10 years of experience contributing to a wide range of projects across data analytics, software development, and quality assurance.

 I have hands-on experience analyzing **structured and unstructured data**, performing **descriptive and predictive analysis** to identify patterns, trends, and actionable insights that support business decision-making.